1742 Mary Musgrove married her third husband was the Reverend Thomas

 messages from General James Edward Oglethorpe (founder of the colony of

 Georgia) and King George II.
-They returned with messages from the
+They returned with messages from the various

-language, and worked to mediate between the Creeks and the colonists.
+worked to mediate between the Creeks and the colonists.

 Controversial Land Claim